 Not seen in the time-lapse are many short-duration events that Fermi studies, such as gamma-ray bursts, the most powerful cosmic explosions.
 This is a result of processing data across several days to sharpen the images.

-The Fermi Gamma-ray Space Telescope is an astrophysics and particle physics partnership managed by Goddard.
-Fermi was developed in collaboration with the U.S. Department of Energy, with important contributions from academic institutions and partners in France, Germany, Italy, Japan, Sweden, and the United States.
+The Fermi Gamma-ray Space Telescope is a powerful space observatory designed to explore the high-energy universe.
+Launched in 2008, Fermi is a joint astrophysics and particle physics mission managed by NASA’s Goddard Space Flight Center.
+It was developed in collaboration with the U.S. Department of Energy, with major contributions from international partners and academic institutions in France, Germany, Italy, Japan, Sweden, and the United States.

 Very.
 Nice information technology information 🛸🛸🛸🛸✨✨✨✨✨✨✨💫💫💫💫💫💫💫💫💫💫💫🌟🌟🌟🌟🌟🌟🌟⭐⭐⭐⭐⭐❤️❤️❤️❤️❤️